maciejg-git/litewind-alpine-documentation/documentation/validation.md

 See how these properties are updated depending on the input value in the next example.

 {% render "example.liquid" example: "examples/validation-results.liquid", tabs: examples.validationResults %}

+### Adding rules

+For the CDN build of the plugin, the default set of rules is available in the window.Litewind.globalValidators property.
+To add new rule simply create new property in the globalValidators object.
+The key is a rule name and the value is a validator function.
+This function takes validated value as an argument and should return true or a message.

+For the module build of the plugin you can simply import globalValidators from the plugin.

+### Customizing messages

+For the CDN build of the plugin, the default messages are available in the window.Litewind.validationMessages.
+The keys of this object are default rule names and the values are default messages.

+For the module build of the plugin import validationMessages from the plugin.